-Actions: DPIRD will work with the aquaculture industry, other state agencies and industry representative organisations to put in place an efficient and cost-effective mechanism to enable access to chemicals for aquaculture use through Minor Use Permits.
+- Actions: DPIRD will work with the aquaculture industry, other state agencies and industry representative organisations to put in place an efficient and cost-effective mechanism to enable access to chemicals for aquaculture use through Minor Use Permits. - Barriers: Challenges within the regulatory environment.